BrandenM-OW/daily-notes/README.md

             └── day.md
 ```

-The day.md file will be created with based on the template specified in the config.yaml file.
+The day.md file will be created based on the template specified in the config.yaml file.

 If the preserve flag is set, the last day.md file will be used as a template for the new day.md file.
 	- All unchecked tasks will be copied over